sanand0/tools-in-data-science-public/2025-05/README.md

 <summary><strong>We encourage learning by sharing</strong></summary>

-You _CAN_ copy from friends and LLMs.
+You _CAN_ copy from friends.
 You can work in groups.
 You can share code.
 Even in projects, assignments, and exams (except the final end-term exam).

-- **Why copy?** Because in real life, there's no time to re-invent the wheel.
+**Why should you copy?** Because in real life, there's no time to re-invent the wheel.
 You'll be working in teams on the shoulders of giants.
 It's important to learn how to do that well.

-- **To learn well, understand** what you're copying.
+**To learn well, understand** what you're copying.
 If you're short of time, prioritize.

-- **To learn better, teach** what you've learnt.
+**To learn better, teach** what you've learnt.

 </details>